MOVES-International Personal Finance makes three senior appointments

-June 7 Consumer credit lender International Personal Finance Plc said on Wednesday it appointed James Ormrod as chief legal officer and company secretary.
+June 7 (Reuters) - Consumer credit lender International Personal Finance Plc said on Wednesday it appointed James Ormrod as chief legal officer and company secretary.

 The firm also named Richard Harris as chief marketing officer and Lyndsey Hamilton-Scott as group human resources director.